reuttaldev/Machine-Learning/README.md

 ```

 ## L2 regression
-In [ridge_regression.py](Linear%20Regression/ridge_regression.py), I evaluate Ridge Regression — a type of linear regression that adds an L2 regularization term to the loss function in order to prevent overfitting and improve model generalization.
+In [ridge_regression.py](Linear%20Regression/ridge_regression.py), I evaluate Ridge Regression — a type of linear regression that adds an L2 regularization term to the loss function to prevent overfitting and improve model generalization.
 The model minimizes the following objective:

 $J(\mathbf{w}) = \|y - X\mathbf{w}\|^2 + \lambda \|\mathbf{w}\|^2$